 The Assign method for a TParams Class takes another TParams Class parameter.
 The Assign method is useful for copying one TParams Class to another.
-The entire contents of the passed in TParams Class are copied into the owner of the assign method.
+The entire contents of the passed in TParams Class are copied into the owner of the Assign method.
 The Assign method first deletes all of the parameters in the receiving class and then copies the parameters from the passed in class, creating a whole duplicate copy.

-REF: For information about the size of parameters and results that can be passed to and returned from the TParams Class, see the "RPC Limits" topic.
+REF: For information about the size of parameters and results that can be passed to and returned from the TParams Class, see the "RPC Limits" section.

-The following program code demonstrates how a TParams Class assign method can be used to save off the TRPCBroker Component parameters and restore them later:
+The program code in Figure 10 demonstrates how a TParams Class assign method can be used to save off the TRPCBroker Component parameters and restore them later: